-Upgrading your basic skill set will definitely give an edge over your competition.
+Upgrading your basic skill set will definitely give you an edge over your competition.
 I encourage you to have an open mind and always embrace change.

 If you are a manager be a good listener to your subordinates.
 Do not feel threatened if you have a member who has more knowledge than you.

-It’s time to take a big step in your endevours.
-From this perspective, identify a skill or habit that today is totally foreign to you but which, if you mastered it, would also propel you to a level of success far beyond your current situation.
+It’s time to take a big step in your endeavours.
+From this perspective, identify a skill or habit that today is totally foreign to you but which, if mastered, would also propel you to a level of success far beyond your current situation.

 Similarly, suppose you’re making a decent living in Sales.
 How much more successful would you become if you mastered business accounting?

 Make sure that you answer them honestly and always improve on them.
 It is always better to have a written down life’s mission that should be read on a daily basis and used to monitor your success progress.